 Density test work, completed by Inmet, was collected from 2,721 core samples in 30 drill holes (KN-648 to KN-677).
 The core samples tested were generally whole core pieces ranging in length from approximately 10 cm to 20 cm.
 Samples were weighed in air and in water by mine personnel, and the density results were adjusted to account for water temperature.
-Measurements on 496 resource related samples range from 2.57 g/cm to 3.42 g/cm and average 2.86 g/cm.
-The mean value was assigned to the mineralized domains mineralized domains.
-These measurements were not included in the current resource estimate and are available for the next resource update.
+Measurements on 496 resource related samples range from 2.57 g/cm3 to 3.42 g/cm3 and average 2.86 g/cm3.
+The mean value was assigned to the mineralized domains